OpenSRS/osrs-toolkit-php/README.md

 return.

 No Content-Length header returned.
 * Content length header was blank.
-Usually this is due to using a CBC connection and having an incorrect key or username.
 This could also happen if the IP address of the machine is not whitelisted in OpenSRS.
 See section 2.1.1 for information on whitelisting an IP.
 * This will be the most common case of this error